antipole2/PointUtility/README.md

 Copy a position such as  _56° 48.190'N 010° 26.637'E_ to your clipboard and then click on the PointUtility's console Close button.
 The script will propose to drop a mark at the location, the canvas centred there and the chart zoomed in if required so that the mark is displayed.

-If there is text no longer than 15 characters before the position (e.g. _Sandy Bay 56° 48.190'N 010° 26.637'E_) this will be proposed as the mark name.
+If there is a text no longer than 15 characters before the position (e.g. _Sandy Bay 56° 48.190'N 010° 26.637'E_) this will be proposed as the mark name.

 ## Installing the script